Select Page

 Overview

-This module aims to cover a selection of key verses taught in the Quran Cover to Cover module.
+This module aims to cover a selection of key verses taught in the Quran Cover to Cover (QCC) module.
 The level of discussion and exegetical analysis, however, will be deeper than that of the QCC.
 Students will study a range of verses exploring spiritual, legal, theological, eschatological and polemical themes.
 Pausing on selected ayat will allow students to access some of the nuances and intricacies contained within the Quran through reflection and analysis.
-This module is a deep dive into the meaning and implications of certain verses, uncovering new realisations for students to later reflect upon
+This module is a deeper dive into the meaning and implications of certain verses, uncovering new realisations for students to later reflect upon.

 Learning Outcomes